What is the Best Drum Sander? Top Choices You Can Find This 2023

 Dust collecting is one of the most crucial features on drum sanders and even belt sanders.
 Not only does it make cleanup easier, but it also keeps the surface of your workpiece free and clear of any obstructions.

 Even if your sander doesn’t come with integrated dust ports, you can connect it to your shop vac or cyclone dust collector for easy collection.
 Of course, it’s best if you can do both.
-Many of the options our team has presented feature dust ports and dust hoods that funnel the mess to the port.
+Many of the options I have presented feature dust ports and dust hoods that funnel the mess to the port.

 Material Quality and Durability